 Well, let’s look at the two together:

-Effective territory management makes sure that sales reps are targeting the right customers and prospects, leading to higher conversion rates and increased revenue.
+Effective sales territory management makes sure that sales reps are targeting the right prospects and customers, leading to higher conversion rates and increased revenue.

 By optimizing territories, your company wastes less resources and reduces time waste.
 And, when we’re dividing customers into territories, it can increase collaboration and communication internally.